TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/enet_lld/mcupsdk_update_migration_guide/mcupsdk_10_00_onwards.md

 # Version Updates from earlier SDKs to Latest {#enet_mcupsdk_10_00_update}
 [TOC]

+\cond SOC_AM273X
+\note To migrate from SDK version 09.02 to 11.02, you must apply all the change sets described in the sections below.
+\endcond

 ## While upgrading from 11.01 or earlier to latest SDK
 ### Change Set
 **Change-1**: Sysconfig generated file changes<br>